FourjsGenero/tool_fglped/README.md

 If no error message is shown in the statusbar, the form was compiled and should show up in the 2nd window.

+GBC:
+It's not possible to have the editor and preview visible at the same time:
+Pressing F5 previews the form if it is possible to compile.

-### Synchronizing the location in the source code with the actual widget position
+### GDC: Synchronizing the location in the source code with the actual widget position

 This only works if the form is compilable, that means pressing F5 must not produce errors.